justuswilhelm/personal-website/blog/2015/11/15/Analyzing Consumer Complaints with Pandas and Python 3.md

-# Analyzing Consumer Complaints with Pandas and Python 3
+# Analyzing Consumer Complaints with Pandas, IPython Python 3
-I found a really neat data source online on unwanted robocalls that the FCC (Federal Communications Commission, a United States government agency) is tracking.
-Consumers complaints are being tracked in an openly available database.
+I found a really neat data source online on unwanted robocalls that the FCC (Federal Communications Commission, a United States government agency) has created and published openly.
+The data source provides times and dates of unwanted robocalls that consumers have reported to the FCC.
+We can use this data source to find out all kinds of things, but today we will be content with just finding out the time of the day households are most likely to receive robocalls.

-Let's download it and see what it contains!
+First, we need to fire up our trusty IPython notebook and download the data.
+The data is freely available on the fcc.gov website and is encoded as a `.csv` (comma separated values) file.
+Fortunately for us, we don't even need to leave IPython.
+We can execute bash commands right here!

 ```python
 %%bash